 - 1. One FTE equals 1950 hours per year and may be comprised of multiple staff. - 2.
 Home Care/LHIN Delivered Services includes direct services as defined in Schedule 7, Table 1 of the 2015-18 Accountability Agreement between the Minister of Health and the LHINs operating as HCCSS. - 3.
-Regional Coordination Operations (formerly known as LHIN Operations): funding for LHINs' operations/activities related to planning, funding and integrating prior to the April 1, 2021 transfer to Ontario Health.
-Post transfer, this is the residual funding related to the delivery of home care. - 4.
-Regional Coordination Initiatives (formerly known as LHIN Operations Initiatives): Activities that are one-time and/or require separate reporting as per ministry funding letters. (e.g. French Language Services and Indigenous Engagement) prior to the April 1, 2021 transfer to Ontario Health.
-Post transfer, this is funding for Quality Based Procedures. - 5.
+Regional Coordination Operations (formerly known as LHIN Operations): This is the residual funding related to the delivery of home care. - 4.
+Regional Coordination Initiatives (formerly known as LHIN Operations Initiatives): This is funding for Quality Based Procedures. - 5.
 Integrated Administration/Governance includes indirect costs such as administration and overhead expenses.